TuxCoding/ThunderOverlay/README.md

 -   Which kind of ammunition was used
     -   This data is exposed in the in-game battle log, but not available in the web interface
     -   Well, we could use optical character recognition, but this would be overkill and a performance hit
-    -   We could make a database of standard ammunition per tank, but it would be very time consuming and not always true
+    -   We could make a database of standard ammunition per tank, but it would be very time consuming and not always match the reality
 -   Vehicle images could be mapped to multiple names and is therefore not precise
     -   The name `T-34` is mapped to multiple vehicles like `ussr_t_34_1941` or `ussr_t_34_1942`, so only a single image is used
     -   A few names are not unique across all vehicle types
         -   `English` has only two cases.
 Namely `Milan`->[`mirage_milan`(air), `fr_destroyer_aigle_class_milan`] and `Ariete`
         -   However, the maximum of those cases across all languages are only `6`
-        -   It's possible to detect the destroyed vehicle type based on destroyed trigger word (e.g. `shot down` or `destroyed`), although this is not possible for damage source vehicle.
+        -   It's possible to detect the destroyed vehicle type based on destroyed trigger word (e.g. `shot down` or `destroyed`), but this is dependend on damage source vehicle and won't help to verify the type of the destroyed vehicle

 ### The overlay doesn't work with the minimal client